 Like hundreds of American graduate students over the past 30 years, Danielle Salisbury combined Peace Corps service with a master’s degree.
 She first took Bard College’s integrated first-year of graduate courses before entering the Peace Corps, then used the multi-year international experience as a stepping stone for research and her master’s capstone.

 Danielle’s master’s thesis assessed whether citizens value the environmental programming in the Mexican reserve where she worked.
 “I developed a meaningful thesis project that will benefit not only my community, but the biosphere reserve to which it belongs,” Danielle reports.
 “I could not have done this without the Peace Corps.
 It was the perfect complement to my master’s degree.”

 In her final year of service, Danielle was in touch with her Master’s Project advisor, developing a thesis project.
 She then returned from the Peace Corps and stepped back into Bard’s graduate program.
 She graduated last spring with her Master of Science degree in Environmental Policy, winning a highly competitive job as an Energy and Environment Educator for Cornell Extension.

 Another Bard graduate student, Sonia Slavinsky interned in Ghana, working remotely with her thesis advisor on her capstone.
 She leveraged those experiences to find work in-country after completing her MS, and is now employed with an organic certification company in the UK.
-Maya Whalen-Kipp has started her two-year service in Fiji, after completing the first year MS course work last spring.

 Until last year, the Peace Corps had a formal program called Master’s International that supported students to integrate Peace Corps service into a number of graduate degrees around the country.
 Sadly, Master’s International has closed its doors.
 In announcing the program closure, the Peace Corps said the decision to shutter MI was a difficult one as the agency shifted priorities.